jpweber/labeler/README.md

 `provider` - the name of your cloud provider. (aws, gcp, azure)

 `excludes` - tags that may be applied to an instance that you wish to exclude from being applied as labels.
-In the example some common starter values are provided
+In the example some common starter values are provided.

-## Troubleshooting

-## Contributing